Probabilistic and analytical properties of the last passage percolation constant in a weighted random directed graph: Identifying critical and noncritical points

 Indeed, if there were a $k$ for which $w(\pi_k) < w(\pi'_k)$ then we would have obtained a path of weight strictly larger than $w(\pi)$ by simply replacing the subpath $\pi_k$ with $\pi'_k$ in $\pi$.
 We now focus on the $(\pi,\pi')$-special interval

 and show that $N(\pi_k) - N(\pi_k') = \pm 1$.
 We already know that

 because of \eqref{NN}, \eqref{ww} and the assumption that $x>0$.
 Consider the structure of maximal paths, as shown in Lemmas \ref{shortfact}, \ref{longfact} and \ref{nestfact}.
 For either of the paths $\pi$, $\pi'$, every long edge is blue and every short edge is red.
-A typical maximal path has blue (long) edges interlaced by intervals of red (short) edges.
+A typical maximal path is has blue (long) edges interlaced by intervals of red (short) edges.
 Bear in mind that the latter intervals may be just a single point.
 See Figure \ref{twopaths} for an illustration.
 Let $\NN$ be the set of blue edges of $\pi_k$.
 Similarly, $\NN'$ for $\pi_k'$.
 To prove the claim, we need to define the following set of intervals:

-We similarly define $\GG'$ for $\pi_k'$.
+{\black Note that all intervals $[u,v], [i,v],$ and $[u,j]$ mentioned above consist of short red edges in the path $\pi$.} We similarly define $\GG'$ for $\pi_k'$.
 Elements of $\GG$ are referred to as ``gaps'', meaning spaces between successive blue edges.
 Note that a element $[u,v]$ of $\GG_\internal$ may be a single point if $u=v$ and is the point where a blue edge finishes and another one starts.
 If it is not a point then, necessarily, the short edges on that interval are red.
 The elements of $\GG_\internal$ are ``internal intervals''.
 Note also that the set $\GG_\first$ is either empty (if the first blue edge starts at $i$) or a singleton.
 In the latter case, the short edges within the unique interval $[i,v]$ of $\GG_\first$ are red.
 Similarly $\GG_\last$ is either empty or a singleton containing an interval of the form $[u,j]$ such that all the short edges in it are red.
 Let

 and notice that